 Scene III: Alberich enslaves all the dwarves and forces his brother and the most skilled smith among them, Mime, to forge him a magical helmet called the tarnhelm.
 The Gods Wotan and Loge capture him anyway after tricking him into turning himself into a toad while demonstrating the Tarnhelm.

-Scene IV: The aforementioned Loge and Wotan force Alberich to ransom himself with his treasure, Tarnhelm, and Ring; which Alberich curses.
-Wotan reluctantly gives up the treasure, Tarnhelm, and Ring to the giants, upon being warned by Erda the goddess of the Earth not to keep the ring.
+Scene IV: The aforementioned Loge and Wotan force Alberich to ransom himself with his treasures, the Tarnhelm and the Ring, which Alberich curses.
+Wotan reluctantly gives them up to the giants, upon being warned by Erda the goddess of the Earth not to keep the ring.
 Fafner murders Fasolt as they argue over the treasure.
 The Rhinemaidens moan about losing their gold and criticise the gods, who enter Walhall.

 Die Walküre (The Valkyrie):